-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of BioRestorative Therapies, Inc., a Delaware corporation (the "Company"), will be held on August 21, 2018 at 90 Merrick Avenue, 9th Floor, East Meadow, New York, at 4:00 p.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of BioRestorative Therapies, Inc., a Delaware corporation (the "Company"), will be held on May 30, 2019 at 90 Merrick Avenue, 9th Floor, East Meadow, New York, at 4:00 p.m., local time, for the following purposes:

-- 1. To elect two Class I directors to hold office until the 2021 Annual Meeting of Stockholders. - 2.
-To amend the Certificate of Incorporation of the Company to increase the number of authorized shares of common stock from 30,000,000 to 75,000,000. - 3.
-To amend the Company's Certificate of Incorporation to increase the number of authorized shares of preferred stock from 5,000,000 to 20,000,000. - 4.
-To approve an amendment to the Company's 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized to be issued pursuant to the Plan from 4,250,000 to 10,000,000. - 5.
-To ratify the selection of Marcum LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018. - 6.
-To authorize the adjournment of the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented at the meeting to approve any of the foregoing proposals. - 7.
+- 1. To elect two Class II directors to hold office until the 2022 Annual Meeting of Stockholders. - 2.
+To hold a non-binding advisory vote on the Company's executive compensation. - 3.
+To amend the Company's Certificate of Incorporation to increase the number of authorized shares of common stock from 75,000,000 to 150,000,000. - 4.
+To approve an amendment to the Company's 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized to be issued pursuant to the Plan from 10,000,000 to 20,000,000. - 5.
+To approve amendments to the Certificate of Incorporation of the Company, and authorize the Board of Directors of the Company to select and file one such amendment, to effect a reverse stock split of the Company's common stock at a ratio of not less than 1-for-2 and not more than 1-for-20, with the Board of Directors of the Company having the discretion as to whether or not the reverse stock split is to be effected, and with the exact ratio of any reverse stock split to be set at a whole number within the above range as determined by the Company's Board of Directors in its discretion (the "Reverse Stock Split Proposal"). - 6.
+To authorize the Board of Directors of the Company, in the event the Reverse Stock Split Proposal is approved, in its discretion, to reduce the number of shares of common stock authorized to be issued by the Company in proportion to the percentage decrease in the number of outstanding shares of common stock resulting from the reverse split (or a lesser decrease in authorized shares of common stock as determined by the Company's Board of Directors in its discretion) (the "Authorized Shares Proposal"). - 7.
+To ratify the selection of Marcum LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019. - 8.
+To authorize the adjournment of the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented at the meeting to approve any of the foregoing proposals. - 9.
 To transact such other business as may properly come before the meeting.

-Only stockholders of record at the close of business on June 28, 2018 are entitled to notice of and to vote at the meeting or at any adjournment thereof.
+Only stockholders of record at the close of business on April 2, 2019 are entitled to notice of and to vote at the meeting or at any adjournment thereof.

-Important notice regarding the availability of Proxy Materials: The proxy statement, the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017 and the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2018 are available electronically to the Company's stockholders of record as of the close of business on June 28, 2018 at www.proxyvote.com.
+Important notice regarding the availability of Proxy Materials: The proxy statement and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 are available electronically to the Company's stockholders of record as of the close of business on April 2, 2019 at www.proxyvote.com.